surge-sh/ip-to-ci/README.md

 npm test
 ```

-We’d love to add support for [CircleCI](http://circleci.com), [Codeship](http://codeship.com), and [Buildkite](http://buildkite.com) to this module, but haven’t found a good way to do that yet.
+We’d love to add support for [CircleCI](http://circleci.com), [Codeship](http://codeship.com), or other CI services to this module, but haven’t found a good way to do that yet.
 If you want to open an issue or pull request for this, we’re more than happy to discuss it.
 Thanks!

 ## License